Thai Massage Guide 2026: Types, ฿250–1,500 Prices, and Where to Go

 Herbal Ball Massage (นวดประคบสมุนไพร)

 Traditional Thai herbs are wrapped in cloth and steamed, combining a hot compress with massage.
-The herbal ball contains lemongrass, turmeric, ginger, and more — it smells amazing and does wonders for muscle relaxation.
+The herbal ball contains lemongrass, turmeric, ginger, and more.
+It smells amazing and does wonders for muscle relaxation.

 Most tourists don’t know about this, but it’s been surging in popularity at local spas over the past five years.
 The most popular combo is Thai massage with a herbal ball add-on.
+For the best herbal ball experience in Bangkok, try Wat Pho, the birthplace of Thai massage.

 Price: 90 minutes 600–1,200 THB (Thai massage combo)